Glaucoma Treatment Orange County

 Glaucoma, a leading cause of blindness, is a disease in the eye characterized by damage to the optic nerve.
 While it is commonly associated with aging, glaucoma is not limited to the elderly and can appear in both children and young adults.
 The disease often occurs when the natural fluids in the eye are unable to drain properly, causing the intraocular pressure (IOP) in the eye to increase.
 Over time, this elevated IOP can damage the optic nerve, leading to the development of glaucoma.
 If left undetected or untreated, glaucoma can lead to severe vision loss and blindness.

 Types of Glaucoma

-There are different types of glaucoma.
-The most common type is called open-angle glaucoma, affecting more than three million Americans.
-With open-angle glaucoma, fluid from the eye drains slowly between the iris and cornea, resulting in the buildup of IOP.
-This type of glaucoma usually starts in one eye, but progresses to the other eye in time.
+- Primary Open Angle Glaucoma – The most common type of glaucoma that affects more than 3 million Americans.
+With open-angle glaucoma, fluid from the eye drains slowly between the iris and the cornea, resulting in a buildup of IOP.

-Closed-angle glaucoma occurs when the opening between the iris and the cornea is too small.
-This makes it hard for fluid to drain properly, resulting in increased IOP.
+- Acute Angle Closure Glaucoma – Also known as closed-angle glaucoma, this occurs when the opening between the iris and the cornea is too small, making it hard for fluid to properly drain.

-Another type of glaucoma, normal tension glaucoma, occurs in approximately 30 percent of the population.
-Unlike open- or closed-angle glaucoma in which IOP becomes elevated, this type of glaucoma is characterized by normal eye pressure and damage to the optic nerve.
+- Normal Tension Glaucoma – occurs in approximately 30 percent of glaucoma patients.
+Unlike open- or closed-angle glaucoma, normal tension glaucoma is characterized by regular eye pressure and damage to the optic nerve.